Skip to main content

 • end-date the date when the record is no longer true, current or valid.
 End = the date the validity of the record ends.

-• end-date = it will only be used for TPOs that are no longer valid and would be the date the TPO expired or was revoked.
+• end-date = the date the TPO record is no longer true.
+This would be the date the TPO expired or was revoked, or the date the record was modified.

 Include address-text field as well as urpn field